Podcast 9 February 2026

 Caitlin (24:56): Yes.
 And how many of us in this kind of situation are having that?
 That kind of experience with our mother, our father, wise Grandma, you know, so interesting.
 Where are the places we go in our imaginations?

-Susan (25:14): And I think one of the things that, well, I’m just remembering now is that we are focused on talia’s life and death struggle, but the need for a guide, and the looking back into the past, and that the searching for an answer that’s true of every single inner conflict, even the one where you’re trying to decide you know what to wear today or which restaurant to go to you’re looking for somebody to tell you the answer.
-And it’s such a natural need.
-There’s something else for me, which which comes up around the feelings of envy that Talia has, and that may seem like a distraction.
-I don’t think it is.
+Susan (25:14): And I think one of the things that, well, I'm just remembering now is that we are focused on talia's life and death struggle, but the need for a guide, and the looking back into the past, and that the searching for an answer that's true of every single inner conflict, even the one where you're trying to decide you know what to wear today or which restaurant to go to you're looking for somebody to tell you the answer.
+And it's such a natural need.
+There's something else for me, which which comes up around the feelings of envy that Talia has, and that may seem like a distraction.
+I think it's not.
 I think all sorts of emotions can come through in the midst of an inner conflict.
-It’s not just about, you know, the fear or the sadness or even the anger.
-There will be other feelings that come through that you may be thinking, oh, you know, I shouldn’t be feeling like this.
-If you’re feeling it, you should be feeling it always, and the importance of feeling what we’re feeling as part of the process of working through inner conflict.
-So Talia has looked at the alternatives and realized that although she feels that mark would want her to go that way, or would he she can’t afford them.
-So now she’s going to look at the medical treatment.
-Let’s see what she learned and what she felt about those
+It's not just about, you know, the fear or the sadness or even the anger.
+There will be other feelings that come through that you may be thinking, oh, you know, I shouldn't be feeling like this.
+If you're feeling it, you should be feeling it always, and the importance of feeling what we're feeling as part of the process of working through inner conflict.
+So Talia has looked at the alternatives and realized that although she feels that mark would want her to go that way, or would he she can't afford them.
+So now she's going to look at the medical treatment.
+Let's see what she learned and what she felt about those

 Talia (27:12): when it came to the medical treatment routes, I felt there was evidence the doctors deal with this day in, day out.
 Science informs them that this is the way to save my life.
 So one in two people have cancer in the UK, and what my doctors were suggesting is just the most normal way of dealing with cancer, that it's the most known way, tried and trusted, so alternative medicine, it will always be my preference, but traditional medicine has the evidence, so I just did not know which way to turn